Hurricane Harvey Continues to Bring Devastation Across Southeast Texas

 The storm has also impacted oil production in the region, where dozens of gas stations have run out of fuel.
 A million barrels a day of oil-refining capacity have shut down along the Gulf Coast, and oil shipping terminals have closed in Corpus Christi.

 Although mandatory evacuations were ordered for cities along the Gulf Coast before the storm, no order was issued for Houston.
-“Please think twice before trying to leave Houston en masse,” wrote Mayor Sylvester Turner in a tweet on Friday, referring to the 100 deaths after evacuating 2.5 million people due to Hurricane Rita in 2005.
+“Please think twice before trying to leave Houston en masse,” wrote Mayor Sylvester Turner in a tweet on Friday, referring to the 100 deaths after 2.5 million people evacuated ahead of Hurricane Rita in 2005.
 “No evacuation orders have been issued for the city.”

-Houston has received over 24 inches of rain in the last 24 hours.
-Rivers and bayous across Houston have reached record levels; this August has become the wettest month in recorded Houston history.
+Houston has received over 24 inches of rain in the last 24 hours, pushing August as the wettest month in recorded Houston history.
 “I know for a fact this is the worst flood Houston has ever experienced,” said Patrick Blood, National Weather Service meteorologist.
 Houston 911 lines are inundated with calls, and panicking residents have turned to social media to seek rescue.
-Emergency responders have put out an open call for high water vehicle or boats from community members in Harris County.
+Emergency responders have put out an open call for high water vehicle or boats from community members in Harris County, as rivers and bayous across Houston have reached record levels.

 Do you have a HIGH WATER VEHICLE or BOAT and helping rescue in your community?
 Call us to coordinate: 713-881-3100.
 Ask for Fire Marshal. pic.twitter.com/D3SfSYWgxr